TheShahnawaaz/ShahOJ/TUTORIAL/02-quick-start.md

 # Quick Start Guide

-Create your first PocketOJ problem in 10 minutes!
+Create your first ShahOJ problem in 10 minutes!
 This guide walks you through creating a simple "Sum of Two Numbers" problem.

 ## 🎯 What We'll Build